nsvirk/gokitesession/README.md

-# Kite API Authentication Library
+# Zerodha Kite User Session client

 > The Go package to generate authentication tokens automatically for using with KiteConnect and Kiteticker API.
 > Can be used as a standalone library in other Go apps.